ffblanch/smart_sprinkler/ESP8266/README.md

 ## High Level Instructions

-Install the two SmartApps and the two Device Handlers using the SmartThings IDE.
+Install the two SmartApps(Listed above) and the two Device Handlers(Listed above) using the SmartThings IDE.

 Flash the firmware onto an ESP8266 microcontroller using ESPEasy or the Arduino IDE.